-Traditional Argentinean chimichurri sauce is usually made in a mortar and pestle or by chopping the herbs very finely.
+Traditional or authentic Argentinean chimichurri sauce is usually made in a mortar and pestle or by chopping the herbs very finely.
 Sometimes (like in the quick recipe) you can take a shortcut by chopping the ingredients in the food processor.
-For the traditional version I prefer to chop the ingredients by hand.
+For this version I prefer to chop the ingredients by hand.
 Of course, if you need it quickly or don’t have patience (or a sharp knife) then you can obviously use a small food processor.

 - 2 tablespoons red wine vinegar